Dartmouth Skiway Open to All Program

 Description

 Our Dartmouth Skiway Open to All Program creates an inclusive, empowering space for those interested in learning ski touring or split-boarding, as well as for individuals looking to connect with others in the touring community.
-With subsidized costs and a no-apology policy, this program fosters a welcoming environment for all skill levels.
+With subsidized costs and a no-drop policy, this program fosters a welcoming environment for all skill levels.
 Participants must be comfortable descending blue terrain.

-• Beginner uphillers are encouraged to join.
+Beginner uphillers are encouraged to join.
 Check-in takes place from 8:15 AM to 8:45 AM in the upstairs area of the main lodge, with the goal of getting on the snow by 9:00 AM.
 Please ensure you're ready to start the tour on time.
 Cubbies are available for storage.

 If you’re using rental equipment, please refer to the details below for instructions and guidelines.